travelalpaca/colorizedsacksspiral/README.md

 A representation of Robert Sacks' primer number spiral.
 The Sacks number spiral is detailed here: https://numberspiral.com/

+Click and drag with the mouse to change perspective.

 Keyboard controls:
   Press D/A to increase/decrease quantity of primes displayed.
   Press W/X to increase decrease proportion of randomly illuminated primes.